Key Takeaways

 The second concern is that the will may be inaccessible or unobtainable.
 If the will is stored in an unclear location, it may be difficult for the executor or family to find the document and use it to guide estate administration.

-You should store your will in a fire-proof box as well as maintain a digital copy.
+You should store your will in a fireproof box as well as maintain a digital copy.
 Then, be sure a trusted party, ideally the executor, knows where the will is and how to access it so that they can submit it to the probate court.

 States may have different laws surrounding the process of revoking a will.
-For example, if you are familiar with Texas laws that state divorce automatically revokes provisions, and you move states, you may end up falsely assuming your will removes your spouse in the new state as well.
+For example, if you are familiar with Texas laws that state divorce automatically revokes provisions, and you move states, you may end up falsely assuming your divorce removes your spouse in the new state as well.

 Always be sure to consult an estate and probate administration attorney in your state to ensure that you understand state laws and your estate plan remains in alignment with your true intentions.